noxdafox/pebble/doc/index.rst

     .. decorator:: thread_pool(callback=None, workers=1, worker_task_limit=0, initializer=None, initargs=(), queue=None, queueargs=())

-       When called, the *function* will be run in a worker thread, a *Task* object will be returned to the caller; if all workers are busy the *function* will block until one of them will become available.
+       When called, the *function* will be run in a worker thread, a *Task* object will be returned to the caller; if all workers are busy the subsequent calls will be queued into an internal Queue.

        *callback* must be callable, if passed, it will be called once the task has ended with the *Task* object as parameter.
        *workers* is an integer representing the amount of desired thread workers managed by the pool.
 If *worker_task_limit* is a number greater than zero each worker will be restarted after performing an equal amount of tasks.
        *initializer* must be callable, if passed, it will be called every time a worker is started, receiving *initargs* as arguments.
-       *queue* represents a Class which, if passed, will be constructed with *queueargs* as parameters and used internally as a task queue, allowing to call the *function* without blocking even if all workers are busy.
+       *queue* represents a Class which, if passed, will be constructed with *queueargs* as parameters and used internally as a task queue.
 The *queue* object resulting from its construction must expose same functionalities of Python standard *Queue* object, especially for what concerns the *put()* and *get()* methods and the *Empty* and *Full* exceptions.

        .. note::